 Elizabeth Arden Pro

+As age begins to affect skin, many opt for anti wrinkle injections but some prefer less invasive treatments.
 I came by this daughter-brand of Elizabeth Arden looking through my mom’s stash of beauty products.
 There it was standing in my mom’s beauty cabinet, the Perfection Serum.
 It had this cool twist up pump I’ve never seen before.
 I was having sort of a difficult breakout and reached for it to try.
 It stank and tingled, but both subsided quickly.

 I used it twice during the week I stayed at her place and got amazed how my skin pretty much went from bumpy to smooth in a very short amount of time.
 After that, every time I visited her I would steal some of it.
 Eventually, I came across this starter kit on sale and figured I need to test it out more regularly to know if my skin really likes it or not.
 I also got the bonus of trying two other things from the brand!